-SCATHS Stens In To Resolve Conflict
+SCOTUS Steps In To Resolve Conflict

 On Friday, January 13, the Supreme Court (SCOTUS) agreed to resolve the conflict between the circuits.
 It accepted three of the cases for review: the 5th Circuit's Murphy Oil case, the 7th Circuit's Epic Systems case, and the 9th Circuit's Ernst & Young case.
-The cases will be consolidated for purposes of oral argument (not yet scheduled) and final written opinion, and we can expect a final decision by late June 2017.
+The cases will be consolidated for purposes of oral argument and final written opinion.
+As announced today, on February 8, that argument will not take place until October 2017 at the earliest, which means we can expect a final decision by late 2017 or early 2018.